Louisiana Birth Injury Attorneys

 - Fractured bones: Infant bones are more fragile than ours, and often they are injured during delivery.

 - Brain injury: If a child’s oxygen is cut off to the brain during delivery, the child may suffer brain damage.

 Medical Malpractice Suits Related to Birth Injury

 Birth injuries are among the most common suits filed in the area of medical malpractice.
-Though sometimes an injury was, in part, caused by a nurse or physician, many circumstantial conditions contribute to a difficult birth, such as the mother’s anatomy, the child’s size and amount of time spent in the womb, length of labor, and the child’s position in the womb.
-These conditions may cause complications but may not be the direct fault of a nurse or a physician.
+Though sometimes an injury was, in part, caused by a nurse or physician, many conditions contribute to a difficult birth, such as the mother’s anatomy, the child’s size, amount of time spent in the womb, length of labor, and the child’s position.
+These may cause complications but may not be the direct fault of a nurse or a physician.

 The following examples are actions taken, or not taken, by doctors that may constitute malpractice: